 In 1812, state legislative supporters of Massachusetts Governor Elbridge Gerry created a salamander-like electoral district that slithered its way from Marblehead through Danvers and Lynnfield and up to Salisbury, Massachusetts.
 The district was lampooned in local papers as a gerrymander, and the name has stuck ever since, referring to any manipulation of election districts to serve the interests of one party or group over others.
 Specifically, political scientist Nick Seabrook defines gerrymandering as “the manipulation of election districts for partisan and political gain.”
 He further argues that it is a “uniquely American phenomenon,” as “virtually every nation that uses districts for its elections has made at least some effort to prevent those in power from manipulating them for partisan gain.”
 (3) Gerrymandering has become a real problem in the House of Representatives in the last few decades, as political parties have been able to combine massive demographic databases with geographic information systems (GIS) software.
-These tools have allowed unprecedented levels of slicing and dicing of the electorate to suite political interests.
+These tools have allowed unprecedented levels of slicing and dicing of the electorate to serve partisan political interests.
 Essentially, what we have in recent House reapportionment schemes are politicians choosing their voters rather than voters choosing their politicians.
 This has not been a problem in the Senate for the simple reason that Senate district boundaries don’t change—they are the state boundaries.

 The Mechanics and Politics of Gerrymandering

 Historically, gerrymandering has been a tool used by both political parties in federal House races and state legislative races.
-Southern Democrats were famous for drawing districts that cracked black voters into multiple white-dominated districts.
+Southern Democrats were famous for drawing districts that cracked Black voters into multiple White-dominated districts.
 After passing the 1965 Voting Rights Act, a number of states practiced “affirmative gerrymandering,” or designed districts intended to elect members of racial minorities to the House.
 In Shaw v.
 Hunt (1993) and then Miller v.
 Johnson (1995) the Supreme Court decided that race could not be a predominant factor in creating election districts.
 More recently, the conservative majority on the Court has turned against remedies to gerrymanders that have racial implications, allowing redistricting schemes that lower courts had rejected because they constituted unlawful racial gerrymandering.
 (5)

-Since 2010, Republicans have been at the forefront of gerrymandering schemes, pursuing a concerted plan to use their state legislature dominance to draw districts to thwart democracy.
-(5) Republican operative Thomas Hofeller, known as “the master of the modern gerrymander,” made a career out of helping Republicans master demographics and the ever more sophisticated mapping tools that would help them draw state and federal electoral districts to benefit the Republican party.
+Since 2010, Republicans have been at the forefront of gerrymandering schemes, pursuing a concerted plan to use their dominance in state legislatures to draw districts to thwart democracy.
+(6) Republican operative Thomas Hofeller, known as “the master of the modern gerrymander,” made a career out of helping Republicans master demographics and the ever more sophisticated mapping tools that would help them draw state and federal electoral districts to benefit the Republican party.
 When he died in 2018, his files and emails became public.
 In one of his most famous consultations, Hofeller helped Republicans in North Carolina draw a House map where the district boundary split the campus of the nation’s largest historically black college, guaranteeing that it would be represented by two Republican congressmen.
-(6)
+(7)

 The Supreme Court has thus far decided to sidestep the issue of partisan gerrymandering.
 In 2019, it reviewed a challenge to a Democratic gerrymander in Maryland and a challenge to a Republican gerrymander in North Carolina.
 In a narrow decision along ideological lines, the Court ruled that the issue was out of its hands.
 Writing for the five conservatives on the Court, Chief Justice John Roberts said in Rucho v.
 Common Cause (2019) that partisan gerrymandering presents “political questions beyond the reach of federal courts.”
 In her blistering dissenting opinion, Justice Elena Kagan wrote: